British Motor merchant

 |Notes on event|

-At 21.33 hours on 18 Feb 1941 the unescorted Seaforth (Master Walter Minns) was hit amidships by one torpedo from U-103 south of Iceland and sank quickly after being hit in the stern by a coup de grâce at 21.50 hours.
+At 21.33 hours on 18 February 1941 the unescorted Seaforth (Master Walter Minns) was hit amidships by one torpedo from U-103 about 300 miles south of Iceland and sank quickly after being hit in the stern by a coup de grâce at 21.50 hours.
 The ship had been spotted in heavy seas at 13.55 hours and missed by a first torpedo at 21.30 hours.
-The U-boat observed that lifeboats were launched after the first hit, but the master, 46 crew members, two gunners and ten passengers were lost.
+The U-boat observed that lifeboats were launched after the first hit, but the master, 46 crew members, two gunners and nine passengers were lost.

 If you can help us with any additional information on this vessel then please contact us.